DanielShalam/BPA/README.md

         syntethic_exp/eval_unit.py

-The script includes a variety of paramters that controls the structre of the data as well as additional plots configurations.
+The script includes a variety of paramters that controls the structre of the data as well as additional plot configurations.

 ### Few-Shot Classification